ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-ProgrammingConventions.md

 ![README Documentation Practices](../fig/Readme_book_signifying_code_documentation.png){: width="500" }
 *[Image source][readmeDocs]*

+> ## Checklist
-To help motivate writting documentation for your code, here are some questions you can ask yourself.
+> To help motivate writting documentation for your code, here are some questions you can ask yourself.
-- What was your motivation?
+> - What was your motivation?
-- Why did you build this project?
+> - Why did you build this project?
-- What problem does it solve?
+> - What problem does it solve?
-- What did you learn?
+> - What did you learn?
-- What makes your project stand out?
+> - What makes your project stand out?
+{: .checklist}

 [nameConventions]: http://adv-r.had.co.nz/Style.html
 [fileConventions]: https://biblio.uottawa.ca/en/services/faculty/research-data-management/file-naming-and-organization-data